Glacier Glasses – They are not just sunglasses….

 Additionally, certified category 3 & 4 glacier glasses offer 100% protection against both UVA and UVB radiation, the types that cause both short-term and long-term damage and are often misunderstood or not fully appreciated.
 Damage from sunlight can either cause immediate blindness or sometimes delayed irritation and detrimental effects that manifest themselves only hours or days after exposure.
 It is therefore important to use complete eye protection in the mountains, even during overcast weather where sunlight intensity is not evident, when radiation is penetrating the cloud cover and still strong and dangerous.

-Lost or broken eye protection in the mountains is a serious affair (MNGS guides carry back-up glasses for this reason), and mountain history is full of stories of climbers who suffered eye damage due to sun and snow blindness.
+Lost or broken eye protection in the mountains is a serious affair, and mountain history is full of stories of climbers who suffered eye damage due to sun and snow blindness.
 We recommend that you do not consider shortcuts when purchasing one of the most important safety articles of equipment.

 Since real glacier glasses are both important and not cheap, it is good to know that certain ones represent a good value, while others offer no additional protection but might be priced according to perceived value and branding schemes.
 It would be difficult to find even the most basic, properly designed glacier glasses below $50 (€40), and one should expect to pay between $60-120 (€45-100) for quality glasses that will also last.
 Glasses priced above this range are no better in any way.